-- (A) When services provided to an injured worker fall within the purview of the Medical Fee Schedule, all payers shall use the fee schedule to determine maximum allowable fees. - (B) All providers are required to report services in accordance with codes, modifiers (both CPT and Level II HCPCS/National Modifiers as listed in RVP Introduction and or in Appendix A of CPT) and standards in Rule 18, Medical Fee Schedule that accurately represent the services provided.
+- (A) When services provided to an injured worker fall within the purview of the Medical Fee Schedule, all payers shall use the fee schedule to determine maximum allowable fees. - (B) Providers must accurately report their services using codes and modifiers listed in the National Relative Value File, as published by Medicare in January 2016 Resource Based Relative Value Scale (RBRVS).
+Providers also must use codes, modifiers, instructions, and parenthetical notes listed in the American Medical Association's Current Procedural Terminology (CPT®) 2016 edition.
+Finally, providers must use codes, modifiers, and billing instructions listed in Rule 18, Medical Fee Schedule.
 The Medical Fee Schedule sets the maximum allowable payment but the fee schedule does not limit the billing charges. - (C) The provider may be subject to penalties under the Workers' Compensation Act for inaccurate billing when the provider knew or should have known that the services billed were inaccurate, as determined by the Director or an administrative law judge.